DongFengZero/COCOON24/README.md

 For more information, see Address：https://pan.baidu.com/s/1Z0M8JnUaqcWcoA1FCvXpYA?pwd=6nc7 Code：6nc7

-(Note: We provide the training model weights, based on which similar results may be produced (99-100 rounds for CIFAR100, 108-109 rounds for CIFAR100 (the weights of 100 epochs of CIFAR100 were not saved because they were automatically cleared, so the model weights of 108-109 epochs when the training was stopped late))):
+(Note: We provide the training model weights, based on which similar results may be produced (99-100 rounds for CIFAR100, 108-109 rounds for CIFAR100 (the weights of 100 epochs of CIFAR100 were not saved because they were automatically cleared, so the model weights of 108-109 epochs when the training was stopped late)))